-To investigate the cause of the different HF response between the experiments it is necessary to consider the effect of the bias corrections.
+To investigate the cause of the different HF responses between the experiments, it is necessary to consider the effect of the bias corrections.
 To do that we must consider the absolute values and anomalous response together.
-In Figure 4 we show the DJF ALI, HF and UZ60, for La Niña, neutral and El Niño conditions.
+In Fig. 4 we show the DJF ALI, HF, and UZ60 for La Niña, neutral, and El Niño conditions.
 ERA5 is included to demonstrate the biases.
 Figure 4a shows the reduced bias in the ALI in the FullBC and TropBC experiments compared to the CTRL and StratBC experiments.
-The figure also shows the deepening and weakening of the ALI for the ENSO forcing is fairly constant between the bias correction runs, hence, the larger biases in the CTRL and StratBC experiments do not impact the response of the AL. In Figure 4b we again see the reduced bias in the FullBC and TropBC experiments for the HF.
-However, there is a smaller change between neutral and El Niño conditions for the FullBC and TropBC compared to the CTRL and StratBC.
-In other words, in the model the HF is less sensitive to the deepening of the AL in the bias corrected runs where the AL is already deeper due to the reduced bias.
-In ERA5 the AL is deeper, yet responds more like the biased runs, although we caution against using this to dismiss the model results, due to the possibility of sampling error (e.g. Supplementary figure 2).
+The figure also shows that the deepening and weakening of the ALI for the ENSO forcing is fairly constant between the bias correction runs; hence, the larger biases in the CTRL and StratBC experiments do not impact the response of the Aleutian low.
+In Fig. 4b we again see the reduced bias in the FullBC and TropBC experiments for the HF.
+However, there is a smaller change between neutral and El Niño conditions for FullBC and TropBC compared to CTRL and StratBC.
+In other words, in the model the HF is less sensitive to the deepening of the Aleutian low in the bias-corrected runs where the Aleutian low is already deeper due to the reduced bias.
+In ERA5 the Aleutian low is deeper, yet responds more like the biased runs, although we caution against using this to dismiss the model results, due to the possibility of sampling error (e.g. Fig. S2).

-As shown in Figure 2d, the response of the polar vortex is controlled by the HF response in the different climatologies.
+As shown in Fig. 2d, the response of the polar vortex is controlled by the HF response in the different climatologies.